Skip to main content

 No, the 9012 and H11 have different base designs and cannot be swapped.
 Using the wrong bulb can damage the socket or produce incorrect beam patterns.
 Make sure you purchase the exact size listed for each position on your vehicle.

 The 9012 and H11 differ in base type, socket design, and typical application.
-The 9012 is commonly used for Low Beam and Daytime Running, while the H11 is typically found in the Fog Light and Low Beam position.
+The 9012 is commonly used for Low Beam and High Beam, while the H11 is typically found in the Fog Light and Low Beam position.

 In standard halogen form, brightness depends on the specific bulb's rated wattage rather than just the size designation.
 Both 9012 and H11 are available in halogen, LED, and HID versions.
 LED upgrades for either size typically produce 200-300% more light than the stock halogen.
 The key is choosing a quality LED kit in the correct size for your socket.